pylonmc/pylon-docs/docs/creating-addons/tutorial-0.md

 What you *do* need to worry about is `build.gradle.kts` and `gradle.properties` These two files contain the top-level information about your project - name, version, Pylon core version, main class, and group.
 Make sure you change these accordingly.
 If you're confused about the 'main class' and 'group', [this might help.](https://www.baeldung.com/java-packages)

 Finally, we've got `AddonTemplate.java`.
 This is the important bit!
-Open it up, and we'll continue from there in the next section.
+Open it up, and we'll continue from there in the next tutorial.